yegor256/blog/_drafts/jcabi-email.md

 gets changed in one of the methods, almost every test method will be affected.
 In other words, tests are very fragile, unreliable and over-complicated.

-I can go on and on with this "because the class is so big".
+I can go on and on with this "*because the class is so big*".
 I think it is obvious that a small cohesive class is always better than a big one.
 It is obvious to me, to you, to any object-oriented programmer.
 Why it's not so obvious to the developers of Apache Commons Email?
 I don't think they are